justinas2314/AutomatedDiscordRichPresence/README.md

  small_image
  large_text
  small_text
-'what_to_detect' can be used as a single string or as a few strings that must or must not be included in the window's name.
-It can be used like this `[firefox.exe, -private]`.
+The first line is where the preset will be defined.
+It can be written like this `[firefox.exe, -private]`.
 Here the code will look for a window that includes 'firefox.exe' but does NOT include 'private'.
 This is not case sensitive.
 If you want to make sure the string '-private' is included in the app window write `[firefox.exe, \-private]`.